| A short while later, Barbara is sitting back in bed, with Fiona

 owns half the company.
 Maybe he can put Alison back in

+her box."
 May has emptied the contents of the storeroom at the mansion

 into Fiona's room, and she's telling Fiona, "I had to put